Working with Subqueries

 );

-Here the subquery identifies the department IDs for two programs, and the outer query returns instructors who belong to either.
+Here the subquery identifies seller IDs that have products in the specified categories, and the outer query returns seller details.

 Subqueries in the SELECT Clause